3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 This climb is just along the road, but there are also more trails through the trees you can find.
 One of these starts by the parking lot the taxi drops you off at and others connect to the road as you climb.

 Once you get to the top, there is a loop that goes around the top of the mountain.
-This loop is on a nice walkway, but you are more in nature, have some great viewpoints over the valley, and are seeing some more exotic plants and flowers.
+This loop is on a nice walkway, but you are more in nature, have some great viewpoints over the valley, and see some more exotic plants and flowers.

 Along this top loop, there are a couple spots where you can cut up to the top of the hill in the middle of the loop.
 This gives you the best views over Medellin, and the most “nature-y” experience, as you are finally off the paved road and can go up and over some grassy areas.
 These grassy areas are also an ancient cemetery, with some tombs.